WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - tightens the sandbox
 - one of the goals it to keep risky code in the Web Content Process
 - Also consider image and pdf decoding to be risky
-- compliated formats with old code that can be more easily exploited
+- compilated formats with old code that can be more easily exploited
 - Sandboxing - what is it?
 - it's a thing we use on Apple Platforms to limit the functionality of a process
 - allows you to describe what a process is allowed to access.